efnats/chiamerge/README.md

 The chia-mountall script in /usr/local/bin has rw (read/write) in the mount option set by default.
 If you're done plotting it would make sense to change this to ro (read-only)

+## Exportdrives Script

+This is a quick implementation of a script to automate setting your mounted disks in your docker compose file for Machinaris.
+Edit the script and adapt the variables to your settings.
+-   **mountdir**    this is where the script will search for your mounted chia drives. leave it to /media/root if you are using the mount-chia-drives.service
+-   **docker**      where your docker-compose.yml resides
+-   **plotfolder**  if your plots are stored in a seperate folder within your drives (for example nft_plots) then set this accordingly.
+Leading slash `/` is required.
+If you have your plot files in the root of your drives, then leave this empty.

+This will output a list of all your drives from your `mountdir` and write it to an `.env` file where docker-compose.yml will pick it up upon `docker-compose start`.
+See [here](https://docs.docker.com/compose/environment-variables/) for more info.

+Here is an example `docker-compose.yml`

+#  docker-compose.yml for Machinaris
+    version: '3.7'
+    services:
+        machinaris:
+            image: ghcr.io/guydavis/machinaris:latest
+            container_name: machinaris
+            hostname: hostname
+            restart: always
+            volumes:
+                - ~/.machinaris:/root/.chia
+                - /media/root:/plots
+            environment:
+                - TZ=Europe/Berlin
+                - mode=fullnode
+                - worker_address=192.168.20.1
+                - plots_dir=${plots}
+                - blockchains=chia
+            ports:
+                - 8926:8926
+                - 8927:8927
+                - 8444:8444
+                - 8447:8447

 ## Bugs / Todo

 The function label doesnt check for the filesystem used on the specific partition.
-If you want to label a partition, the correct setting (xfs or ext4) must be applied in advance.
 If you try to label a partition in xfs for example when the partition is formatted in ext4 the function will fail.
-I don't think it is worth adding this function as the specific use case for chia is not to have a bunch of disks with different filesystems each but rather an array of disks that are all prepared in the same fashion.

 The installer needs to be better.